coolsoftrf/Alphatrainer/README.md

-### About the project
+### AlphaTrainer multiplatform
-This is a Kotlin Multiplatform "AlphaTrainer" project targeting Android, Web (pending) and Desktop (JVM).
+This is a Kotlin Multiplatform project targeting Android, Web (pending) and Desktop (JVM).

 The application allows for quick and playful consolidation of foreign language knowledge that you're already started learning.
 Begin with choosing the language you want to work with, then choose a desired alphabet (for languages where there are several ones), adjust preferences if desired and start training.